cosc2336-ds-alg/assg09/README.md

 [Shaffer 3.2 C++ edition, pg.
 121](https://people.cs.vt.edu/shaffer/Book/C++3elatest.pdf).
 The `Stack` ADT we give and complete in this assignment is similar in structure to the `List` ADT from the previous assignment.
-And array based (`AStack`) and linked list based (`LStack`) implementations of the `Stack` abstraction are again given and used for this assignment.
+An array based (`AStack`) and linked list based (`LStack`) implementations of the `Stack` abstraction are again given and used for this assignment.

-Recall from our materials this unit that a stack is a first-in-first-out (FIFO) data structure.
-You should be able to understand the the performance trade offs a bit now of using an array to implement the stack, or of using a linked list.
+Recall from our materials for this unit that a stack is a first-in-first-out (FIFO) data structure.
+You should be able to understand the performance trade offs a bit now of using an array to implement the stack, or of using a linked list.
 For example, since we push values only on 1 end, if we are using an array, we don't want to be using index 0 of the array to insert new values on the stack for the `push()` and `pop()` operations.
-If we did that, we would have to always shift items up and down whenever we pushed and popped items to/from the stack, meaning both operations would be
+If we did that, we would have to always shift items up and down whenever we pushed and popped items to/from the stack, meaning both operations would be \BigO{n}.
-\BigO{n}.
 Instead we should be using the end of the array to push on items and pop them off from the stack.
-As long as we haven't filled up the capacity of our array memory, the operations are then constant time \BigO{1} operations, as long as we don't have to grow the size of the static array.
-In which case, when that happens, the push operation does become
-\BigO{n} since we have to copy all values from the old memory to the new memory.
+The operations are then constant time \BigO{1}
+operations, as long as we don't have to grow the size of the static array.
+In which case, when that happens, the push operation does become \BigO{n} since we have to copy all values from the old memory to the new memory.
 However, the pop operation would always be constant time if we are pushing and popping from the end of the array.

-However, for a singly linked list, we could use either end for the `push()` operation and it would be constant time, as long as we keep pointers both to the `front` and `back` like we did with our `List` in a previous assignment.
+For a singly linked list, we could use either end for the `push()` operation and it would be constant time, as long as we keep pointers both to the `front` and `back` like we did with our `List` in a previous assignment.
 However, if the list is singly